 “Global maritime commerce gathered momentum two years ago and raised sentiment in the shipping industry,” says Frida Youssef, UNCTAD’s trade analyst.
 “However, escalating frictions may derail the recovery.”

-“If leveraged effectively, game-changing trends such as digitalization, e-commerce and the Belt and Road Initiative to increase infrastructure between China and the EU—the exact impact of which is yet to be fully understood—have the potential to add wind to the sails of global seaborne trade,” concludes Youssef.
+“If leveraged effectively, game-changing trends such as digitalization.
+E-commerce and the Belt and Road Initiative to increase infrastructure between China and the EU.
+The exact impact of which is yet to be fully understood.
+Have the potential to add wind to the sails of global seaborne trade,” concludes Youssef.

 “The bad news for carriers is that they’re unlikely to see the very strong demand growth rates of early 2017 for the foreseeable future,” says Simon Heaney, senior manager of container research at Drewry.
 “Still, while port handling growth may have peaked, carriers can still expect more than adequate volumes for at least the next two years.”

-Drewry maintains that subtle changes to the new vessel order book, mainly in the form of delivery deferrals, have softened this year’s new capacity burden and had a positive effect on Drewry’s supply-demand equations for 2019.
+Drewry maintains that subtle changes to the new vessel order book.
+Mainly in the form of delivery deferrals.
+This year’s have softened new capacity burden and had a positive effect on Drewry’s supply-demand equations for 2019.

 “Last year’s top-heavy delivery schedule with the majority of ultra large container vessels (ULCVs) being delivered in the first quarter of 2018 has depressed our supply-demand index,” says Heaney.
 “However, the balance will improve as the year progresses.
 Unfortunately for carriers, this won’t come soon enough to erase the negative sentiment for annual contracts.”